Our Farms

 Environmental Stewardship

-We are signed up to a Higher Level Stewardship scheme with Natural England, which details all the ways we can help the environment on our farms.
-This includes managing the woodland for mammals, such as bats and dormice, and for insects of all descriptions which fly and crawl in the live and dead wood.
-We also, of course, need to keep the trees healthy and in a safe condition.
+From 2010 to the end of 2019 we wer signed up to a Higher Level Stewardship scheme with Natural England, which details all the ways we can help the environment on our farms.
+This included managing the woodland for mammals, such as bats and dormice, and for insects of all descriptions which fly and crawl in the live and dead wood.
+We also, of course, needed to keep the trees healthy and in a safe condition.

-We manage our meadows so the marsh fritillary butterfly can continue feeding or nectaring there.
-The hedgerows are managed so they are at least 2 metres high and, when appropriate, traditionally layed to encourage a ready food supply by way of nuts and berries for many different creatures.
+We managed our meadows so the marsh fritillary butterfly could continue feeding or nectaring there.
+The hedgerows were managed so they were at least 3 metres high and, when appropriate, traditionally laid to encourage a ready food supply by way of nuts and berries for many different creatures.

 Our leat at Old Walls has created a whole new habitat for water loving plants, animals and insects especially dragonfly and damselfly.
 We now have orchids growing on the leat bank.